planetmint/planetmint-driver-python/docs/advanced-usage.rst

 The condition can only be fulfilled before the expiry time.
 Once expired, the asset is lost and cannot be fulfilled by anyone.

-.. note:: The timeout conditions are BigchainDB-specific and not (yet)
+.. note:: The timeout conditions are Planetmint-specific and not (yet)
     supported by the ILP standard.

-.. important:: **Caveat**: The times between nodes in a BigchainDB federation
+.. important:: **Caveat**: The times between nodes in a Planetmint federation
     may (and will) differ slightly.
 In this case, the majority of the nodes will decide.